dgma/hardhat-sol-bundler/README.md

 BEFORE_CONTEXT_INITIALIZATION - fires once, before deployment runtime context creation;
 BEFORE_DEPLOYMENT - fires once, after deployment runtime context creation and before deployment logic initiation;

-BEFORE_DEPENDENCY_RESOLUTION - fires for each contract in config, before resolving dynamically contract dependencies (arguments and libraries);
+BEFORE_DEPENDENCY_RESOLUTION - fires for each contract in the config, before resolving dynamically contract dependencies (arguments and libraries);

-BEFORE_CONTRACT_BUILD - fires for each contract in config, before creating contract factory;
+BEFORE_CONTRACT_BUILD - fires for each contract in the config, before creating contract factory;
-AFTER_CONTRACT_BUILD - fires for each contract in config, after creating contract factory;
+AFTER_CONTRACT_BUILD - fires for each contract in the config, after creating contract factory;

-BEFORE_CONTRACT_DEPLOY - fires for each contract in config, before contract deployment;
+BEFORE_CONTRACT_DEPLOY - fires for each contract in the config, before contract deployment;
-AFTER_DEPLOYMENT - fires for each contract in config, after contract deployment;
+AFTER_CONTRACT_DEPLOY - fires for each contract in the config, after contract deployment;

-AFTER_CONTEXT_SERIALIZATION: "AFTER_CONTEXT_SERIALIZATION" - fires for each contract in config, after deployment runtime context serialization (preparation for storing output into lock file);
+AFTER_CONTEXT_SERIALIZATION: "AFTER_CONTEXT_SERIALIZATION" - fires for each contract in the config, after deployment runtime context serialization (preparation for storing output into lock file);

-AFTER_CONTRACT_DEPLOY - fires once, after all contracts deployment;
+AFTER_DEPLOYMENT - fires once, after all contracts deployment;
 ```

 ## Deployment output